Let’s get real: Kissing can be totally awesome or super cringeworthy.

 Dip your head — or gently guide your partner’s face to the side — if you’re worried about banging foreheads.

-You don’t need to stare your partner down, but a little bit of eye contact can help make the initial movement less awkward.
+You don’t need to stare them down, but a little bit of eye contact can help make the initial movement less awkward.

 Ease into it

-Start the kiss with slow, gentle, and light pressure.
-A single, soft kiss is simple and sweet, and it’s easy to build it up.
+Start the kiss out simply, with slow, gentle, and light pressure.

-Want to stretch it out longer?
-Try varying pressure slightly, or shifting your focus from their top lip to the bottom lip.
-Less is definitely more.
+Want to continue the kiss?
+To build it up and lengthen it, try varying pressure slightly.
+You can also shift your focus from their top lip to their bottom lip.

 Keep your mouth relaxed

-Don’t force your pucker or kiss too hard.
-Keep it simple!
+Try not to force your pucker or kiss too hard.

 Use your hands